-To remove a schedule, in the All Tasks section, select the checkbox located to the left of the relevant line in the table and click the DELETE button ().
+To remove a schedule, in the All Tasks section, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\overline{\square}$).

-To assign a created schedule to a task which will be applied to a rule or setting of the firewall or will enable/disable Wi-Fi connection or Wi-Fi filter, go to the relevant page of the web-based interface of the device.
+To assign a created schedule to a task which will be applied to a filter rule or will enable/disable Wi-Fi connection, go to the relevant page of the web-based interface of the device.